-Another important task is the production of one to three litres of gastric juice per day.
+Another important task is the production of one to three liters of gastric juice per day.
 The gastric juice is a mixture of hydrochloric acid, intrinsic factor (coming from the parietal cells), mucus and enzymes.
-Because of the hydrochloric acid, the pH level of the stomach is acidic, which prevents infections of the intestines by killing off most of the bacteria (except: Helicobacter pylori).
+Because of the hydrochloric acid, the pH level of the stomach is acidic, which prevents infections of the intestines by killing off most of the bacteria (except Helicobacter pylori).

 Diseases of the Stomach

-The functional dyspepsia (irritable bowel) is characterized by nausea, vomiting, a postprandial feeling of fullness and early statiety, and a diffuse pain in the upper abdomen.
+The functional dyspepsia (irritable bowel) is characterized by nausea, vomiting, a postprandial feeling of fullness and early satiety, and diffuse pain in the upper abdomen.
 In order to confirm a diagnosis of functional dyspepsia, the symptoms have to persist for more than three months and it is important to exclude other organic causes (diagnosis by exclusion).
-Diagnostic measures include gastroscopy, sonography and laboratory tests.
+Diagnostic measures include gastroscopy, sonography, and laboratory tests.
 The disease is harmless and is often accompanied by psychological symptoms.
-A symptomatic treatment is sufficient.
+Symptomatic treatment is sufficient.

 - Type B (bacterial gastritis): Type B gastritis mostly manifests in the antrum and is caused by an infection of the gastric mucosa with the bacterium Helicobacter pylori.
 The infection is likely to ascend to the gastric body, which leads to a decrease in the number of parietal cells and hypochlorhydria.